By Doug Oplinger

 Elsewhere in Ohio, about 8,000 people die every two years, enough to wipe out towns the size of Orrville, or Canfield, or Moraine, Huron, New Albany or the Cincinnati suburb of Wyoming.

-In an effort to launch community problem-solving, the Ohio news organizations have joined to share various ideas that have worked elsewhere.
+In an effort to launch community problem-solving, more than 20 Ohio news outlets have joined to share ideas that have worked elsewhere.
 Journalists will join the discussion to identify what makes most sense locally and provide information that aids the work.
 The Mahoning Valley effort will be the model for a larger Your Voice Ohio project that will have conversations and explore solutions across the state.

 Although Southwest Ohio is the epicenter of the state’s opioid deaths, Cincinnati and Hamilton County have set themselves apart with sophisticated and aggressive teamwork.
 Though in the heart of the crisis, Hamilton’s death rate is lower than 14 other Ohio counties since 2010, most of them along the Ohio River and in the Miami Valley.